-Originally from Dunfermline, Elspeth trained at The Urdang Academy, London and is a graduate of the American Academy of Dramatic Arts.
-Screen credits include: Stephen In The Attic [Directed by Joseph Parker]; Real Life Mallory [R.L.
+Actor, singer and fiddle player Elspeth Turner is originally from Dunfermline, and trained at The Urdang Academy, London and graduated from the American Academy of Dramatic Arts.
+Screen work includes: Stephen In The Attic [Directed by Joseph Parker]; Real Life Mallory [R.L.
 Maynard]; The Box [Christopher L. Cook]; Bannan [BBC Alba].
 She’s performed extensively in theatre in both the UK and the US.
-UK productions include: Granite [National Theatre of Scotland]; Mischief [Oran Mor / Traverse]; Maim [Theatre Gu Leor]; The Idiot At The Wall and SpectreTown [Stoirm Og]; A War Of Two Halves and Sweet F.A.
+UK productions include: Granite [National Theatre of Scotland]; Maryland [Traverse]; Mischief [Oran Mor/ Traverse]; Maim [Theatre Gu Leor]; The Idiot At The Wall and SpectreTown [Stoirm Og]; A War Of Two Halves and Sweet F.A.
 [Nonsense Room]; The Strange Undoing of Prudencia Hart [Eastern Angles].
-U.S. productions include: Dial M For Murder and The Odd Couple [Engeman Theatre]; The Pillowman [Theatre Row]; Titus Andronicus & Macbeth [The Queens Players].
+Her U.S. productions include: Dial M For Murder and The Odd Couple [Engeman Theatre]; The Pillowman [Theatre Row]; Titus Andronicus & Macbeth [The Queens Players].

 Originally from Aberdeenshire, David trained at Drama Centre London, graduating in 2001.
 He has worked widely in theatre, film & TV.
 Credits include the award-winning feature Guardians directed by Mark A.C.
-Brown; Rekindle directed by Marios Hamboulides; Lair directed by Adam Crow; The Space Between; Corinthian; Stalker; A to Z of Sexual Fetishes; Sticky; Off The Charts, Beard; Fiends With Benefits, and he’s well-known for BAFTA-winning comedy Fonejacker.
+Brown, plus Mark's forthcoming feature Dead On The Vine; Rekindle directed by Marios Hamboulides; Lair directed by Adam Crow; The Space Between; Corinthian; Stalker; A to Z of Sexual Fetishes; Sticky; Off The Charts, Beard; Fiends With Benefits, and he’s well-known for BAFTA-winning comedy Fonejacker.
 David’s first comedy gig was at the Friars Club in Beverly Hills resulting from a series of lies he couldn't get out of.
 Following a successful debut, he took up stand-up comedy and has performed prolifically across the UK, including at The Comedy Store, and toured comedy to Panama, Norway and Croatia.